 Guests visiting in campus housing are required to observe all College and Residence Life policies.
-The resident is responsible for the guest's behavior and safety and should escort the guest at all times.
-Overnight guests are expected to register with a staff member.
+The residing student is responsible for their guest's behavior and safety and should escort their guest at all times.
+Overnight guests are expected to register with a staff member and obtain a parking pass from Campus Safety.
 Students with guests are to respect their roommate's right to use their room.
 No guest may stay more than three nights in Adrian College housing.
 Cohabitation is not permitted in College housing.